svrohith9/reddit-lite/README.md

 ## Supabase setup (auth + data)
 1) Create a Supabase project and grab the anon key + URL (paste into `.env`).
-2) Run `supabase.sql` in the SQL editor to create tables (posts/comments), add user columns, enable RLS, and enforce authenticated read + insert policies (no anonymous reads).
+2) Run `supabase.sql` in the SQL editor to create tables (sub_forums, posts, comments), add user/subforum columns, enable RLS, and enforce authenticated read + insert policies (no anonymous reads).
-3) Test locally (`npm run dev`), sign up/sign in with email/password, then create a post/comment.
+3) Test locally (`npm run dev`), sign up/sign in with email/password, then create a subforum, post, and comment.

 ## Deploy to GitHub Pages
 ```bash